Organisation of VINCI’s corporate governance

 Chairman and Chief Executive Officer

 Xavier Huillard has served as both Chairman of the Board and Chief Executive Officer since 6 May 2010.
 The Board reappointed him to these two positions at its meeting of 12 April 2022, held immediately following the Shareholders’ General Meeting during which the shareholders voted to renew his term of office as Director.
-The Board notes that Mr Huillard’s roles as Chairman and as Chief Executive Officer will be separated before the end of his new term of office as Director and Chairman of the Board of Directors.
+The Board notes that Mr Huillard’s roles as Chairman and as Chief Executive Officer will be separated before the end of his term of office as Director and Chairman of the Board of Directors.
 It further specifies that it does not intend to propose any change to the currently applicable provisions of the Articles of Association relating to age limits.

 The Chairman and Chief Executive Officer has the duties and responsibilities conferred by law.